mjculross/Teensy-RV-Leveling-Helper/README.md

       5) update the display with the current results once per second (& average all values otherwise)
       6) repeat

+MECHANICAL ASSEMBLY & CALIBRATION:

+   For information on mechanical assembly and/or calibration, see the "readme" file in the "photos" folder.

 CONTACT INFO:

 If you have any questions, suggestions for improvement, and most especially any bug reports, please contact me at kd5rxt@arrl.net